Optio (OPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Optio Historical Price

-According to the latest data gathered on Optio live price page, the current price of Optio is 0.02419697USD.
-The circulating supply of Optio(OPT) is 5.46B OPT , giving it a market capitalization of $132.59M.
+According to the latest data gathered on Optio live price page, the current price of Optio is 0.02174128USD.
+The circulating supply of Optio(OPT) is 5.52B OPT , giving it a market capitalization of $120.25M.

 The Optio Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OPT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.